AGraves33/Portfolio/README.md

 - Removed duplicate rows and kept the app with the most reviews.
 - Normalized string data and removed extra characters.
 - Reformated data to have consistancy throughout (Converted M and k to just be bytes for app size).
--Value: Demonstrates experience with Pandas Library and data manipulation<br/>
+- Value: Demonstrates experience with Pandas Library and data manipulation<br/>

 Olympian Data Cleaning and Analysis
 - Removed unwanted characters from columns.